bayesianinstitute/FL_Mock/README.md

 The project's core contains the main MqttOPS class that handles the MQTT cluster communication.
 The core functionalities include:

 Creating and managing MQTT clients.
-Running the logic for the cluster.
+Running the logic for the cluster